The Mexican Civil War of 1910 - 1920

 (Heritage Auction)

 This is the Poncho Villa Peso, non-Bolito version.
-These are almost always more weakly struck than the Bolitos.
+These usually more weakly struck than the Bolitos.

 Mexico Repbl.